powerlines on open field

 RMI is excited to announce the launch of the RMI Transmission Fellowship — a new initiative designed to expedite learning to expand the availability of qualified, diverse, and passionate transmission professionals.
 We need an exceptional team to rise to the ambition and complexity of the challenge ahead — to build the grid needed to affordably and reliably support a carbon-free power sector by 2035 and achieve net-zero economy-wide emissions by 2050.

 The Transmission Fellowship equips existing and budding energy professionals with the skills and knowledge to accelerate and advance transmission buildout at the pace, scale, care, and deliberation necessary to decarbonize the US electricity grid.
-This year-long fellowship places six fellows in transmission advocacy organizations and provides the training needed to succeed in the electric transmission sector.
+This year-long fellowship places eight fellows in transmission advocacy organizations and provides the training needed to succeed in the electric transmission sector.

 Program Details

-The Transmission Fellowship’s inaugural cohort (June 2024–May 2025) of six fellows will participate in diverse learning experiences and contribute to grid decarbonization directly.
+The Transmission Fellowship’s inaugural cohort (June 2024–May 2025) of eight fellows will participate in diverse learning experiences and contribute to grid decarbonization directly.
 The Fellows will work with their host organizations to advance real work expanding US transmission capacity.
 Other activities include in-person onboarding and close-out, e-learning technical modules, facilitated discussions, and mentorship.
 Fellows will deep dive into technical topics including grid physics, electricity regulation and economics, electric transmission planning, utility finance, and who pays for transmission.

 Applications for the 2024 cohort have closed.